chip-8/extensions/README.md

 This became the "standard" layout used by all programs in the _DREAMER_ magazine.
 It's also the layout used by David Fry's 40th anniversary DREAM 6800 reproduction computer.

+## CHIP-8 with logical operators for DREAM 6800 (CHIPOSLO)

+A modified version of the DREAM 6800 interpreter, with the missing four undocumented instructions added, made by Tobias V. Langhoff.
+[GitHub repository](https://github.com/tobiasvl/chiposlo).

+<h3 class="no_toc">New instructions</h3>

+* `8XY3`: Set VX to VX XOR VY
+* `8XY6`: Store the value of register VY shifted right one bit in register VX.
+Set register VF to the least significant bit prior to the shift
+* `8XY7`: Set register VX to the value of VY minus VX.
+Set VF to 00 if a borrow occurs.
+Set VF to 01 if a borrow does not occur
+* `8XYE`: Store the value of register VY shifted left one bit in register VX.
+Set register VF to the most significant bit prior to the shift

+<h3 class="no_toc">Compatibility notes</h3>

+* Any non-existing `8XYN` instructions (`8XY8` through `8XYD`, plus `8XYF`) have undefined behavior and will likely crash the interpreter.

 ## CHIP-8 for DREAM 6800 with joystick

 A modification of CHIP-8/CHIPOS for the DREAM 6800 with an added joystick, described in DREAMER #3.